-The fact is, most people will have to deal with a long distance relationship for at least a portion of their relationship.
+The fact is, most people will have to deal with online dating or a long distance relationship for at least a portion of their relationship.

 Do Long Distance Relationships Have a High Failure Rate?

-Ask anyone who has been through a long distance relationship and they’ll tell you that they are tough.
+Ask anyone who has been through a long distance relationship (whether that’s through online dating or otherwise) and they’ll tell you that they are tough.

 The fact is, LDR’s require more work than couples who live close to each other.

 But this hard work might actually have a significant benefit:

 This actually plays out in the research from Dr. Guldner as well: Only 40% of long distance relationships end through a breakup.

 This, of course, doesn’t mean that 60% of long distance relationships will end in marriage.
 Some online dating couples may move close together only to break up later on as a couple tries to re-adjust to living near each other.

 But within the first 3 months of a long distance relationship, they are no more likely to end in a break up than a geographically close relationship.

 The fact is, online dating and long distance relationships can – and DO! – succeed.
 They are not the death knell that many people make them out to be.